Mature Masculine

 Real truth is:

-• Living: It shows what exists in and around you now, not just what others say.
+• Living: It shows what exists in and around us now, not what others say.

-• Intimate: It includes real feelings—hurt, emptiness, fear—without shutting them out.
+• Intimate: It includes real feelings: hurt, emptiness, fear.
+It does not shut them out.

 • Liberating: Over time, it brings inner space and dignity, even if it first shows pain.